Why Copenhagen is a modern day fairy tale

 Copenhagen was founded in 1167 by Bishop Absalon.
 Over the following years herring fishing brought great wealth to Copenhagen and in the 15th century, the city claimed status as the capital of Denmark after Roskilde.
 Under the reign of King Christian 4th in the 17th century, the city grew to become the important regional capital it remains today.
 Today, the capital region has a population of 1.9 million.

-The Queen together with His Royal Highness The Crown Prince and His Royal Highness Prince Christian photographed in connection with Her Majesty’s 80th birthday on 16 April 2020.Bilde:Per Morten Abrahamsen
+Her Royal Highness Queen Margrethe II together with His Majesty King Frederik X and His Royal Highness Crown Prince Christian photographed in connection with Her Royal Highness 80th birthday on 16 April 2020.Bilde:Per Morten Abrahamsen

 One of the world's oldest monarchies